Locality of three-qubit Greenberger-Horne-Zeilinger-symmetric states: Summary

 \section{Summary}

 We investigate the relations between entanglement and nonlocality in multipartite systems considering the SLOCC classification of entanglement.
 However, both determining entanglement properties and constructing local models for a given set of multipartite states are two challenges in theoretic studies.
-We adopt a two-parameter family of three-qubit states, the so called GHZ-symmetric states, as a research object, as the entanglement of these states have an exact description.
+We adopt a two-parameter family of three-qubit states, the so-called GHZ-symmetric states, as a research object, as the entanglement of these states have an exact description.
 By performing the GHZ symmetrization on the tripartite extensions of two-qubit local model, we present two one-parameter families of LHV models.
-These models show that both the bipartite entanglement and genuine tripartite entantlement are inequivalent to the nonlocality at the same level.
-In particular, neither the W GME nor the GHZ GME can serve as a sufficient condition for genuine tripartite nonlocality.
+These models show that both the bipartite entanglement and genuine tripartite entanglement are inequivalent to the nonlocality at the same level.
+In particular, there exist bilocal states in both the two subclasses, \emph{W} and GHZ, of genuinely tripartite entangled states, which do not display genuine tripartite nonlocality.

-A natural open question left here is that whether both the W and GHZ type entangled states can admit a fully local model.
-One can try to symmetrize the fully local state $\rho_F$ constructed by Bowles \textit{et al.} \cite{PhysRevLett.116.130401} with $N=3$ into the GHZ-symmetric form, however the result is a seperable state.
-Development of new methods to construct fully LHV models for GHZ-symmetric states with GME is still necessary.
+It would be interesting to extend our results in the following two directions.
+On the one hand, our approach to construct LHV models can be directly applied to the systems with more qubits.
+We show a simple application for four-qubit RGHZ-symmetric states.
+It is indicated that there exist four-qubit states in the $G_{abcd}$ class admitting a bilocal model in the form of \emph{1 versus 3}.
+To study the relationship between GME and GMNL in some highly symmetric multipartite states, under a classification of entanglement beyond the scheme according to the number of parties, the main difficulty is to derive a complete characterization of their entanglement.
+On the other hand, an open question left in the three-qubit system is that whether both the \emph{W} and GHZ types of entangled states can admit a fully local model.
+One can try to symmetrize the fully local state $\rho_F$ constructed by Bowles \textit{et al.} \cite{PhysRevLett.116.130401} with $N=3$ into the GHZ-symmetric form, however, the result is a separable state.
+The development of new methods to construct fully LHV models for GHZ-symmetric states with GME is still necessary.
 An alternative approach may be to determine the entanglement class for a fully local state, such as the mentioned $\rho_F$ and $\rho_2(T_1)$ in our results.
-The approach of the convex characteristic curve \cite{PhysRevLett.108.230502,PhysRevA.77.032310} offers a possible solution to classify the genuine tripartite entantlement by calculating the amount of three-tangle.
+The approach of the convex characteristic curve \cite{PhysRevLett.108.230502,PhysRevA.77.032310} offers a possible solution to classify the genuine tripartite entanglement by calculating the amount of three-tangle.